Building a Corpus

 • Exclusion rules: What does not count? (e.g., “duplicate articles, articles under 200 words, wire service reprints”)

 Write your criteria before you search.
-It is tempting to search first and define criteria afterward, but this introduces selection bias.
+It is tempting to search first and define criteria afterward.
+That introduces selection bias.
 Decide your rules, run your search, then apply the criteria consistently to filter results.
 Document any modifications you make along the way, and explain why.

 3. Determine corpus size

 There is no universal rule for how large a corpus should be.
-The right size depends on your method, your research question, and what is practically feasible within your thesis timeline.
-Some guidelines:
+The right size depends on your method and research question, alongside what is practical within your thesis timeline.
+A few rough guidelines apply.

 The most common mistake is building a corpus that is too large to analyze carefully.
-A corpus of 2,000 articles sounds impressive, but if you cannot read and code them systematically within your thesis timeline, it is a liability, not an asset.
+A corpus of 2,000 articles sounds impressive.
+If you cannot read and code it within your thesis timeline, it becomes a liability.

 4. Plan your search strategy